ShengliYanZHAW/newest-racetrack/team07-kangaroo-projekt1-racetrack-main (6)/team07-kangaroo-projekt1-racetrack-main/README.md

 - **Management**: Direct commits to `main` are not allowed.
 All changes must be introduced via pull requests from dedicated feature branches.

 ### Feature Branches
 - **Creation**: Each new feature should be developed in a specific branch, created from the `main` branch.
-The name of the feature branch should correspond to the issue ID on GitHub to facilitate tracking, for example, `feature_#123`.
-- **Usage**: These branches are dedicated to the development of individual features or fixes, directly linked to open issues on GitHub.
+- **Usage**: These branches are dedicated to the development of individual features or fixes.
+We do not enforce a strict naming convention for feature branches.
 - **Pull Request (PR)**: Once the feature is completed, a PR is created towards the `main` branch.
 The PR should be linked to the reference issue to facilitate review of the work done.
 - **Review**: Every PR requires a review by at least one other team member before merging.
 This ensures that the code is scrutinized, keeping the quality and consistency of the project high.